 The Ansel-Ansel-Goldfeld (AAG) key exchange protocol is based on the conjugacy search problem on non-commutative groups \cite{anshel1999algebraic}.
 Although this protocol can be applied to any non-commutative group, the authors specifically emphasize that braid groups are promising.
-In the proposed scheme, in order to exchange information between Alice and Bob over the public channel, the word problem must be easily solved efficiently.
+In the proposed scheme, to exchange information between Alice and Bob over the public channel, the word problem must be solved efficiently.
 The security of this scheme is based on the difficulty of solving the system of conjugates $x u_1 x^{-1} = v_1, \dots, x u_m x^{-1} = v_m $ given from the group simultaneously.

 In 2019, Grigorchuk and Grigoriev proposed some automaton groups, where the word problem is in polynomial time complexity and it is difficult to solve their conjugate systems, as the platform group for the AAG scheme \cite{grigorchuk2019key}.
-These are Grigorchuk group, Basilica group, Universal Grigorchuk group, Three Towers Hanoi group, affine group $Aff_4(\mathbb{Z})$ and certain subgroups of $Aff_6(\mathbb{Z})$.
+These are the Grigorchuk group, Basilica group, Universal Grigorchuk group, Three Towers Hanoi group, affine group $Aff_4(\mathbb{Z})$ and certain subgroups of $Aff_6(\mathbb{Z})$.

 Ko, Lee et al. have proposed a key agreement protocol based on the conjugacy search problem on \cite{ko2000new} braid groups.
-Shpilrain and Ushakov \cite{shpilrain2006conjugacy} showed that an adversary need not to solve the conjugacy search problem to get the common secret key.
-They showed that it is enough to solve the decomposition problem, which is a comparatively easier problem.
-A heuristic attack solving the decomposition problem in Ko-Lee protocol has been developed in \cite{myasnikov2005practical}, which is much more efficient than any known attack based on solving the conjugacy search problem.
+In the following process, Shpilrain and Ushakov \cite{shpilrain2006conjugacy} showed that in this protocol an adversary can obtain the common secret key by solving the decomposition problem, which is a comparatively easier problem.
+A heuristic attack solving the decomposition problem in the Ko-Lee protocol has been developed in \cite{myasnikov2005practical}, which is much more efficient than any known attack based on solving the conjugacy search problem.